-Subsurface Storage
+Subsurface Energy Storage

 Sandia has been the geotechnical adviser for the Strategic Petroleum Reserve (SPR), the world’s largest supply of emergency crude oil, for 40 years.
 We are responsible for characterizing the site, which includes cavern and well development, geomechanical analysis, ensuring the integrity of caverns and wells, subsidence, and monitoring.
 Sandia’s many subsurface capabilities enable us to support the major changes that are taking place at SPR in terms of life extension programs and the possibility of more dynamic fill/withdrawal operations.